 An earthy, rich flavor distinguishes this Chinese pu-erh tea from regular black teas.
 Sometimes sold in bricks or cakes, our organic Pu-erh tea is leaf style, making it convenient and easy to use without losing any of the robust flavor you expect from Pu-erh.
 Aged teas are thought to offer many health benefits as well as lots of antioxidants and moderate caffeine.

 This richly flavored pu-erh combines the sweet decadence of caramel with the earthy, mustiness of an aged pu-erh to create something akin to dessert in a teacup.
 Smooth with a naturally sweet finish, this tea is warming and thick – perfect for an afternoon pick-me-up.
 Excellent with a splash of milk.

-Dandelion root, cinnamon, ginger, and lemon peel combine perfectly with pu-erh and oolong teas to create a purifying blend that also warms and restores you.
-While we aren’t jumping on the bandwagon with claims about what “detox” teas can do for you, we do think this balanced blend has a delicious, rich flavor, and it offers benefits from ingredients traditionally thought to aid digestion and support health.
+Cinnamon, ginger, and orange peel combine perfectly with pu-erh to create a purifying blend that also warms and restores you.
+This balanced blend not only has a delicious, rich flavor, but also offers benefits from ingredients traditionally thought to aid digestion and support health.

 Gong Fu Cha is a tea ceremony practiced in China and in other Asian countries, and is designed to maximize the flavor and aesthetic experience of drinking a cup of tea over multiple infusions.
 Gong Fu Cha is translated as “making tea with great skill” - a practice that allows you to focus on the simple process of preparing tea and elevate it to an art.